See policy memorandum dated 10/03/13 Verifications for Medical Programs.

 For information about who to include in the MAGI EDG, see PM 15-06-01-f.

 This section of the manual covers how to count income.
-Under MAGI, income counting is is based on IRS taxable income rules with some modifications.
-MAGI income counting is used for FHP and ACA Adult EDGs whether or not the individuals plan to file a federal tax return.
+Under MAGI, income counting is based on IRS taxable income rules with some modifications.
+MAGI income counting is used for FHP and ACA Adult and Family Planning EDGs whether or not the individuals plan to file a federal tax return.
+The Family Planning program utilizes MAGI budgeting but the household size will always be two regardless of how many individuals reside within the home.

 MAGI Terms and Definitions